Dreamcast VGA

 The official VGA Box includes a VGA connector for video output and a headphone jack for stereo audio output; it also includes an S-Video connector and RCA connectors for composite video and stereo audio.
+It features a switch on the back to allow selecting which active video output is currently activated (i.e. VGA vs RCA).

-Most third-party versions are functionally identical to Sega's model, but some designs like Performance's add features such as VGA passthrough.
+Most third-party versions are functionally similar to Sega's model, but some designs like Performance's add features such as VGA passthrough.